-To see if the Town will vote to amend the Official Town Map of the Town of Georgetown, Massachusetts, originally adopted May 7, 1984, as it may have been heretofore revised, to add and show on said Official Map, as a private way, Heather Road, from Monroe Street to Rock Pond, said road to be depicted substantially in the location as shown on the Map entitled "Town of Georgetown Property parcel mat Appendix 4".
+To see if the Town will vote to amend the Official Town Map of the Town of Georgetown, Massachusetts, originally adopted May 7, 1984, as it may have been heretofore revised, to add to and show on said Official Map, as a private way, Heather road, from Monroe Street to Rock Pond, said road to be depicted substantially in the location as show on the Map entitled "Town of Georgetown Property parcel mat Appendix 4". or what action it will take thereon.